E-ZPass Minnesota: I-394/U.S. Highway 12

 I-394 heading eastbound toward downtown Minneapolis; notice the toll lane to the left.

 The I-394 MnPASS lanes opened in May 2005 and were the first such lanes in Minnesota.
 The lanes were converted from the previous high-occupancy vehicle lanes that were constructed with I-394 in the 1980s and early 1990s.

 West of the Xenia/Park Place interchange (just west of MN 100, the E-ZPass lanes function as concurrent flow lanes, utilizing the inside/left lane in each direction.
 These lanes are separated from the general purpose lanes only by lane striping, as are the I-35W and I-35E E-ZPass lanes.
 The lane striping ranges from a single dashed white line where lane changes (and E-ZPass lane access) is allowed to double solid white lines where lane changing is prohibited.

-The westbound E-ZPass lane ends at the I-494 overpass (continuing west of I-494 as a general purpose lane), while the eastbound E-ZPass lane begins at the County Road 15 (CR 15) interchange on U.S. Highway 12 (US 12) in Wayzata.
+The westbound E-ZPass lane ends at the I-494 overpass, continuing west of I-494 as a general purpose lane.
+The eastbound E-ZPass lane begins at the County Road 15 (CR 15) interchange on U.S. Highway 12 (US 12) in Wayzata.
 These concurrent flow E-ZPass lanes are tolled eastbound between 6 and 10 am weekdays and westbound between 3 and 7 pm weekdays.
 They are open to all traffic at all other times.

 East of the Xenia/Park Place interchange, the E-ZPass lanes transition to a pair of median-running reversible lanes that are physically separated from the general purpose lanes by a concrete barrier.
 These lanes extend to the edge of downtown Minneapolis before ending and merging into the I-394 mainline at I-94.
 Intermediate access to these reversible E-ZPass lane is limited to MN 100, the south frontage road at MN 100, Dunwoody Boulevard/Van White Boulevard, and I-94 in the direction of the Lowry Hill Tunnel.
 The lanes are open eastbound (towards downtown) from 6am to 1pm daily, and westbound (away from downtown) daily from 2pm to 5am the following morning.
 Hours may vary due to special events or maintenance activities.

 There were a total of over 1.3 million tolled trips taken in the I-394 MnPASS lanes in 2017.